astral-sh/ruff/docs/rules/builtin-argument-shadowing.md

     ...
 ```

-Instead, use a more specific variable name or suffix with an underscore:
+Instead, use a more specific variable name or suffix the variable with an underscore:

 ```python
 def foo(bar_id):